 Q: What are health disparities and the contributing factors?

-A: In 1999, the National Institutes of Health issued its first official definition of health disparities: “differences in the incidence, prevalence, mortality, and burden of diseases and other adverse health conditions that exist among specific population groups in the United States.”
-While the term “health disparities” can apply to many different populations (including groups that differ based on age, gender, socioeconomic status and sexual orientation), it is more commonly used to express differences seen among racial and ethnic minorities in the United States.
+A: While the term “health disparities” can apply to many different populations (including groups that differ based on age, gender, socioeconomic status and sexual orientation), it is more commonly used to express differences seen among racial and ethnic minorities in the United States.
 For example, black men and women bear the greatest burden of disease across almost all health conditions in the United States—heart disease, cancer, HIV/AIDS, infant mortality, asthma—to name just a few.
 The causes of health disparities are multifactorial and closely associated with social and economic disadvantages.
 However, for many illnesses racial health disparities are seen even after adjustments are made for socioeconomic status.
 When specific populations are so negatively affected by disease, this becomes more than just a health concern – it enters the realm of social injustice.

 Q: How do health disparities affect people with cancer?

 Cancer disparities are vividly demonstrated in black American communities.
 While incredible progress has been made to reduce cancer mortality for all populations, blacks continue to suffer the greatest incidence and poorest outcomes for each of the most common types of cancer.
 Black men are diagnosed with prostate cancer at almost twice the rate of any other racial/ethnic group.
 Death from prostate cancer in black men is more than twice that seen in white men.
-Furthermore, although white women have a higher incidence of breast cancer, black women experience higher breast cancer mortality.
-Similar racial disparities exist in other cancer types.
+Furthermore, although historically breast cancer was more frequently diagnosed in white women, it continues to be deadlier in black women.
+A 2015 report from the American Cancer Society suggests that the breast cancer mortality gap between black and white women has actually widened over the past few years.
+The same types of racial disparities also exist in other cancer types.

 Q: Can you talk about some of the current research surrounding cancer-related disparities?

-I am most excited about qualitative research that focuses on identifying social determinants of cancer-related disparities.
+However, I continue to be most excited about qualitative research that focuses on identifying social determinants of cancer-related disparities.
 Research methods such as semi-structured interviews and focus group data bring a wealth of information that otherwise would be difficult to thoughtfully and systematically evaluate.
-It is gratifying to know that journals and institutions are seeing the value that qualitative research brings to the complex issue of cancer disparities.
+It is my hope that journals and institutions see the value that qualitative research brings to the complex issue of cancer disparities.
 Understanding perceptions, behaviors, and cultural circumstances that affect the health of communities is a major step towards developing sustainable programs to improve health equity.